If you’re planning to visit Romania, check our tours on www.uncover-romania-tours.com

-The oldest national park in Romania, this is the ultimate hiking destination if you’re ready for long and strenuous trails in a gorgeous mountain scenery.
-With altitudes varying from 800 meters to 2,509 meters, Retezat National Park has 80 glacial lakes and tarns, half of the country’s bird species, almost 1,200 plant species and 55 species of mammals.
-It’s a biodiversity heaven.
+The oldest national park in Romania, this is the ultimate hiking destination if you’re ready for long and strenuous trails in gorgeous mountain scenery.
+With altitudes varying from 800 meters to 2,509 meters, Retezat National Park has 80 glacial lakes and tarns, half of the country’s bird species, almost 1,200 plant species, and 55 species of mammals.
+It’s biodiversity heaven.

 One of the most famous attractions in Romania, the Transfagarasan road remains one of the major infrastructure projects of the communist regime.
-Its initial purpose – a military one – was never fulfilled, but the road remained ever since its opening in the late 70s the most panoramic car itinerary across the Carpathians.
+Its initial military purpose was never fulfilled, but the road remained ever since its opening in the late 70s the most panoramic car itinerary across the Carpathians.

 The highest altitude mountain road in Romania (2,145 meters) crosses Parang Mountains, connecting Southern Romania and Transylvania after one of the most beautiful drives in the country.
 Inaugurated in 1938, during the time of King Carol the 2nd, Transalpina is open, like the Transfagarasan, from July to November.